 Round Trip Alaska Cruises from Vancouver

 Ringed by water and bordered mountains, the western Canadian city of Vancouver is somehow both cosmopolitan and outdoorsy.
-The urban gem has also become a renowned filming location for movies and tv, earning it the nickname "Hollywood North."
+The urban gem has also become a renowned filming location, earning it the nickname "Hollywood North."
 It makes an enjoyable stepping off point for cruises bound for Alaska.

 The cruise terminal within the Canada Place event center is the roundtrip Vancouver-to-Alaska homeport for Celebrity Cruises, Royal Caribbean, and Holland America Line.
 Located on the edge of downtown Vancouver, the beautifully designed multipurpose facility is known for its distinctive white sail rooftop.